danielaparker/jsoncons/doc/ref/json_type_traits/jsoncons-specializations.md

 ### jsoncons Specializations

-jsoncons supports most types in the standard library.
+jsoncons supports many types in the standard library.

 * integer types
 * float and double